segmentio/segment-docs/src/getting-started/use-cases/setup.md

 | Page Scrolled   | `pct_scrolled`, `page_category`                                                                          |
 | Order Completed | `num_items`, `order_id`, `checkout_id`, `total`, `revenue`, `shipping`, `tax`, `affiliation`, `products` |

-You'll want to make sure that you're tracking these events to get the most of the Personalize winback campaign.
-For more information on event tracking, see [Data Collection Best Practices][/docs/protocols/tracking-plan/best-practices/].
+Make sure that you're tracking these events to get the most of the Personalize winback campaign.
+For more information on event tracking, see [Data Collection Best Practices](/docs/protocols/tracking-plan/best-practices/).

 ### Step 4: Connect dev sources

 You're now ready to connect sources to your dev environment.

-1. Under the **Connect dev sources** step, Segment shows you the recommended sources you should connect.
+1. In the **Connect dev sources** step, Segment shows you the recommended sources you should connect.
 For Personalized winback, these include Website, Mobile, and Reverse ETL.
 2. Review the recommended sources, then click **Connect**.
 3. Segment takes you to the **Add a source** setup.
 Choose the source(s) you want to add, then click **Next**.
 4. Name your source, then click **Create source**.
 5. Carry out the source-specific steps, then click **Next**.
-6. Test your connection, and troubleshoot it, if necessary.
+6. Test your connection and troubleshoot it, if necessary.
 Click **Done**.
 7. (Optional:) Click **Connect More** and repeat steps 2 through 6 to add more sources.

 > info "Adding a warehouse as a souce"